 Be it taking in the epic sights at lakeside Harbourfront, shopping at the famed Yonge-Dundas Square, strolling down the tree-lined streets in Yorkville, or art gazing in eclectic Queen West – Toronto offers a city experience unlike any in Canada.

 Jetlines operates from Toronto Pearson International as its hub.
-Serving destinations as Winnipeg and Moncton five days a week from Monday to Friday.

 The Toronto International Airport known as Lester B Pearson is located at 6301 Silver Dart Dr, Mississauga, ON, situated northwest of downtown.
 Jetlines operates from Terminal 3 with Onsite parking and car rental companies are available.
 Click here for the airport website.